yshaikh06/Build-Anything/README.md

 ### Step 3)

-Now its time to perform our API search.
+Now it's time to perform our API search.
 For this project, we can use RentCast's free rental property API found on their website: https://developers.rentcast.io/reference/introduction.
 Make sure to select a plan and save the API key once created.
 We can configure the node to take in the Webhook's input parameters as well (specify them beforehand with bedroom count, bathroom count, max rent, and email).
 Also ensure that the location matches Charlottesville, Virginia.
 An easy way to do all of this is to click the "import cURL" option at the top of the node and import the cURL command that RentCast provides.
 See the node below:

 ![API Config](assets/rentcast_img.png)